 Tool #6 – Mailchimp

 If you want to take your business or blog to the next level, you need to have a mailing list.
-I use Mailchimp for sending weekly newsletters to my readers.
+I use MailChimp for sending weekly newsletters to my readers.
 It’s easy to use and it’s free up to 2000 subscribers.
 For now, Mailchimp fills my needs.
-I do recommend trying out this mailing service for all the beginners or whose who are still a bit unsure about their business.
+I do recommend trying out this mailing service for all the beginners or those who are still a bit unsure about their business.
 I am not thinking about migrating to another service anytime soon.
 Well, at least until I’ll get 2000 subscribers.
 Redeem your free $30 in Mailchimp by clicking here!

 Tool #7 – Grammarly

 I’m not a native English speaker.
 It’s my second language, and it’s natural that I’ll make grammar mistakes here and there.
 To try and avoid mistakes as much as possible, I use Grammarly which is a free grammar checker.
 This tool is great for blog post writing and even social media.
 Sometimes I don’t know how to correctly spell a word or I simply am in hurry, Grammarly shows me if there is a mistake and gives me the best solutions and fixes.
 Seriously, it’s a fantastic tool.
 Plus, it’s free!
 Of course, you can upgrade to a paid version as well if you want more features.

 These are the main tools I use to maintain this blog and make the word go across about it.
 There are more apps/tools that I use but they aren’t as important as these.
 You can seriously work it off by only having these 7 tools.